pombredanne/centidb/docs/index.rst

 mismatch that necessitates use of ORMs, it provides for a compelling programming experience.

-Few design constraints exist: there is no enforced value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever best suits or is already used by a project.
+Few constraints exist: there is no enforced value type or encoding, key scheme, compressor, or storage engine, allowing integration with whatever best suits or is already used by a project.

 Batch value compression is supported, trading read performance for improved compression ratios, while still permitting easy access to data.
 Arbitrary key